General Anesthesia FAQ

 How will I be monitored during my surgery?

 The safety and comfort of our patients is our utmost concern.
-Our certified anesthesia assistants are diligent in monitoring and recording blood pressure, heart rate, heart rhythms, the amount of oxygen in blood, and breathing patterns and rates from the beginning to the end of every procedure.
+Our certified anesthesia assistants are diligent in monitoring and recording blood pressure, heart rate, heart rhythms, the amount of oxygen in the blood, and breathing patterns and rates from the beginning to the end of every procedure.
 We use blood pressure cuffs, pulse oximeters, electrocardiograms, end-tidal CO2 gas analyses, and wireless pre-cordial stethoscopes as we remain vigilant, guarding your unique needs during the surgery.

 When will I feel normal again?

-Typically, the effects of sedation and/or general anesthesia wear off within a few hours of your procedure, but we recommend against driving, operating heavy machinery, and making any life changing decisions for 24 hours.
+Typically, the effects of sedation and/or general anesthesia wear off within a few hours of your procedure, but we recommend against driving, operating heavy machinery, and making any life-changing decisions for 24 hours.
 Since every patient and case is different, there is no set time of when you will feel normal again, but it often depends on the dental procedure and whether you are taking any other pain medications.
 Dr. Ali will review your particular instructions with you and your companion before you are discharged.

 What are some of the side effects of the drugs used?